-Growth Funding Applications should be made by the Head Teacher by 30 November 2024 (applications received after this date will not be considered) and claims should include the following information:
+Growth Funding Applications should be made by the Head Teacher by 30 November 2025 (applications received after this date will not be considered) and claims should include the following information:

 - i.
 Details of what the Head Teacher feels the pressures are and how these will be addressed if growth funding is successful. - ii.
-The class structure/organisation plan (including staffing) from September 2023.
-Planned proposed class structure/organisation plan (including staffing) from September 2024.
-Schools will be expected to move to mixed age teaching within the Key Stage if not already utilising this method.
-No claims will be funded unless this structure has been addressed within the claim.
+The current class structure/organisation plan (including staffing).
+Planned proposed class structure/organisation plan (including staffing).
+Schools will be expected to move to mixed staged teaching if not already utilising this method, no claims will be funded unless this structure has been addressed within the claim. - iii.
+Current year group numbers across the school.

-- iii.
-Current year group numbers across the school from October census 2023. - iv.
-Anticipated year group numbers across the school from October census 2024. - v.
-For claims outside basic need growth, ie Infant Class Size claims, schools and academy trusts should include the school's/trusts latest published closing reserves. - vi.
-For LA maintained schools, these should not exceed 8%, for Primary schools, of their published budget share in S251 (for the 2024/25 financial year) - vii.
-In the case of academies, full Primary Trust balances will be considered and again should not exceed 8% for Primary schools of the Schools Block GAG allocation for 2024/25 academic year, please provide a full breakdown of all Primary schools within the Trust. - viii.
-All claims must be signed off by either the LA maintained school Head Teacher or Trustees of academies.
-In Trusts that have both Primary and Secondary schools, please include only the Primary schools within the Trust balances. - ix.
-Governor Approved Spending Plan (GASP) OR for an academy the latest quarterly forecast outturn report. - x.
+- iv.
+Anticipated year group numbers across the school from September 2025. - v.
+For claims outside basic need growth, schools should include the school's or academy's latest closing revenue reserves.
+These should not exceed 8% for Primary schools and 5% for Secondary schools of their published budget share in S251 (for the 2025/26 financial year) or GAG allocation for 25/26 academic year and any claim must be signed off by either the LA maintained school Head Teacher or Trustees of academies. - vi.
+If a trust tracks individual revenue reserves for each school within the trust, those individual reserves will be taken into consideration. - vii.
+Where Academy Trusts pool the revenue reserves for their schools, an apportioned balance must be provided for the school making the claim. - viii.
+Governor Approved Spending Plan (GASP) OR for an academy the latest quarterly forecast outturn report. - ix.
 FR2 return (Financial Return) or equivalent for an academy.